dtco/dtco_woocommerce/README.md

-# DTCO bitcoin payment plugin for WooCommerce
+﻿# DTCO bitcoin payment plugin for WooCommerce

-Instant integration bitcoin payments with your WordPress online store - WooCommerce.
+Instantly integrated bitcoin payment with your WordPress online store - WooCommerce.

 #### - How to install -
 1. Download the zip file from GitHub.